DBjunkies/pg-for-mysq-dba/README.md

 The approach we take within this tutorial is to present an overview of the PostgreSQL architecture and operation in view of MySQL's.
 We will build a lab together to practice everything we discuss here.
 Note that we will mix lecture with hands-on work and you, the listener, have to apply those very same concepts we present here in practice in your lab before covering new ones.
 We will start with a simple and quick installation of PostgreSQL and then walk all the way to set up and maintain a stand by replica.
 By the end of this training you shall be able to have a good understanding of how PostgreSQL works, and feel confident enough to try it yourself elsewhere.

-Here are the main points covered in this tutorial:
+ - Here are the main points covered in this tutorial :
  - PostgreSQL architecture
  - Installation and setup
  - Configuration files: parameters you need to know